andrews1022/web-development-course-list/README.md

 + [Setup a Virtual Web Server using Linode or Digital Ocean](https://www.udemy.com/course/setup-a-virtual-web-server-using-linode-or-digital-ocean/) by YouAccel Training *(37 lectures / 2.5hrs)*

 ### Heroku
-+ While there aren't really any courses on how to deploy a site to Heroku, there are plent of tutorials over on [YouTube](https://www.youtube.com/results?search_query=deploy+to+heroku) you can use.
++ While there aren't really any courses on how to deploy a site to Heroku, there are plenty of tutorials over on [YouTube](https://www.youtube.com/results?search_query=deploy+to+heroku) you can use.

 ### Docker
 + [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) by Stephen Grider *(299 lectures / 21.5hrs)*